cornerstone-consulting/INFIODocs/infio-plugin.md

 These permissions allow the INFIO Plugin to retrieve necessary information from the SQL Server without compromising security.

+#### 6. Enable SQL Server Agent

+Ensure that SQL Server Agent is running on the SQL Server instance before using the INFIO Plugin.

 ---

 ### Modes of operation